corn-mendoza/PCF-DotNet-Workshop/Labs/Lab2-Core.md

 	`> cf restart {yourappname}`

-6. View the application manager to verify that the Attendees service is bound to your application
+6. View your app in the Application Manager and, under Services, verify that the Attendees User Provided Service is correctly configured and bound to your application

 #### Lab 2.7: Setting up for Blue/Green Deployment
 1. Push this .NET application to a second application